2decomp-fft/2decomp-fft.github.io/docs/source/pages/api_domain.rst

 Module **decomp_2d**: decompostion module
 _________________________________________

-The ``decomp_2d`` cointains the variables and the routines to perform the global transpostion operations.
+The ``decomp_2d`` module cointains the variables and the routines to perform the global transpostion operations.
 The important variables are

 * ``nx_global, ny_global, nz_global`` - size of the global data.